Champs-Libres/QgisGeoJSONExportPlugin/README.md

 ### Export dialog

-Click on the "GeoJSON Export Plugin" and a dialog will appear.
+Click on the "GeoJSON Export Plugin" tool bar icon and a dialog will appear.
 The options are the following :

 #### Protocol